 In a world of blogging and work at home online businesses, it can be easy to be overlooked in the masses.
 One of the most important thing to keep in mind when you start a new business (or try and ramp up your current one) is breakout branding.

 I am so excited that Name.Kitchen wanted to work with me on this sponsored post.
 They have an amazing service for entrepreneurs!
-I hope you enjoy reading these 3 easy steps for how to make your brand stand out from the online crowd.
+I hope you enjoy reading these 3 easy steps from Megethos Paid Media to learn how to make your brand stand out from the online crowd.

 How to Make Your Brand Stand Out

 Choose A Memorable Domain Name

 For me, everyone remembers Mama Dweeb.
 This is mainly because hardly anyone uses the word Dweeb anymore – it is almost entirely my own brand.
 Pick a domain that isn’t like all the others.
 If you are starting a new blog, this will be simple.